ooker777/docs-1/docs/en/Obsidian/index.md

 ##### Internal links

-This option will convert the internal links (including image links!) of the shared file to match the relative file in your repo.
+This option will convert the internal links (including attachments links!) of the shared file to match the relative file in your repo.
 Only **existant** and **shared** file will be converted.
 > [!example]
 > Cited file : `docs/XX/YY/my_file.md`
 > File to convert : `docs/XX/ZZ/new_file.md`